Paul Collins (artist): 20th century

+21st century

-In 2000, he unveiled "Who is Key West?" a series of paintings that captures the flavor of a unique part of the United States of America.
-Collins knew that visitors came to enjoy the island and the unique personalities that shape the city of Key West, so he immortalizes these characters in a fourteen piece series.
+In 2000, he unveiled "Who is Key West?" a series of paintings that captures the flavor of a unique part of the United States.
+Collins knew that visitors came to enjoy the island and the unique personalities that shape the city of Key West, so he immortalizes these characters in a fourteen-piece series.
 The collection was exhibited at the Key West Museum of Art and History, voted Florida's best Museum 2007 – Florida Magazine, through 2014.

 In 2004, the "Founders of a Dream Mural" was unveiled in Havana, Cuba at the Simon Bolivar Museum at the inauguration ceremonies of the International Arts Festival.
 His work from the "Embargo of the Angels" series was also on exhibit at the National Museum of Fine Arts of Havana.

 Collins has also designed many distinguished awards and emblems.
 He is the creator of the Martin Luther King, Jr. Non-Violent Peace Prize Medal commissioned by Coretta Scott King for the centers highest honor.
 The award has been bestowed upon such leaders as Rosa Parks, Cesar Chavez, President Jimmy Carter and Desmond Tutu.
 He also designed the Challenger 7 Space Shuttle logo commemorating the first U.S. woman in space, and the Presidential Fitness Mural for the President Carter Administration.

 His work has been viewed not only in galleries, from the Pushkin Museum in Moscow to the Kennedy Center in Washington, D.C., but also in various libraries, schools, gymnasiums, correctional institutes, community centers, and hospitals.
 He continues to lecture students, teaching children about other cultures through his art and life experiences.
 Collins has painted numerous murals on school walls and donated the reproduction rights to scholarship funds.
 Collins has received many awards for his efforts throughout the years, including the Mead Book Award, The Tadlow Fine Arts Award, The People's Choice Award in Paris, The Golden Centaur of Italy, and the Ceba Award for Excellence.
 He was marked as one of the top twenty painters in America by the Watson-Guptill Publication.
-He has also served on a number of executive boards for various organizations, including the Martin Luther King, Jr. Board in Atlanta and the John F. Kennedy Center for Performing Arts in Washington D.C.
+He has also served on a number of executive boards for various organizations, including the Martin Luther King, Jr. Board in Atlanta and the Kennedy Center in Washington D.C.

 He served as President of the Greater Grand Rapids Fund where he helped raise over $350,000 from various corporations to establish the "Teens Summer Jobs Program" creating over 600 summer jobs.
 Collins also co-chaired the Grand Rapids Youth Commonwealth Campaign with President Gerald R. Ford and Senator Glenn Steil in a campaign to restore the existing Seidman Youth Center and build an additional center across town.